mathjax/MathJax-test/web/docs/source/components.rst

   - ``browser``: Firefox, Safari, Chrome, Opera, MSIE, Konqueror, HTMLUnit, iPhone, Android

-  - ``browserMode``: Internet Explorer mode among StandardMode, Quirks, IE7, IE8 and IE9.
+  - ``browserMode``: Internet Explorer mode among Quirks, IE7, IE8 and IE9.

   - ``browserPath``: auto or path to the browser executable on the test machine.
     This option is ignored if several browsers are specified (see below).

   - ``font``: STIX, TeX or ImageTeX

-  - ``nativeMathML``: for unit tests which do not specify the MathML engine, this option forces the use of the browser's native MathML.
-Use this option to test MathPlayer.
+  - ``outputJax``: HTML-CSS, SVG or NativeMML.
+For unit tests which do not specify the MathML engine, this option forces a specific output jax to render mathematics.

 - Test Suite configuration options